alijnmerchant21/auto-claim-and--restake/README.md

-# auto-claim-and--restake
+# Auto Claim, Send & Restake

-Auto claim staking rewards from a cosmos chain &amp; restake it.
+This is a simple function developed using abstract sdk to claim staking rewards, send it to another account & restake it when needed.